-Details on the specific features of the latest and prior releases are provided here.
+Details with documentation on the specific features of the latest and prior releases are provided here.

 - Action-Level Real-Time (ALRT) DEVS: It is introduced into the parallel DEVS formalism using time invariants real-time Statecharts and supported for the DEVS-Suite simulator.
 Actions are specified in terms of time-windows that are to be executed in real-time.
 An abstract simulator protocol is devised for executing the ALRT-DEVS models under constrained computational resources.